 Chiefs and Assistant Chiefs work hand-in-hand to manage one of our voting precincts on election day and supervise 5 to 15 election officers, depending on precinct and election size.
 Chiefs and Assistant Chiefs must complete training and other requirements before each election in which they serve as a Chief or Assistant Chief.

-NEW: As of June 2022, Chiefs also receive an additional stipend of $20 for some required travel ($10 for picking up important materials before election day and $10 for returning materials on election night).
+Chiefs also receive an additional stipend of $30 for some required travel ($10 for picking up important materials about one week before election day, $10 for picking up electronic pollbooks day before election, and $10 for returning materials on election night).

 Chiefs and Assistant Chiefs are assigned from qualified election officers representing the two political parties having the largest number of votes for Governor in the last gubernatorial election.
 In the Commonwealth of Virginia, this is usually the Republican and Democratic parties.

 In general elections, in accordance with the Code of Virginia and Electoral Board policy, Chiefs represent the party of the current sitting Governor and Assistant Chiefs represent the next largest party.

 In single-party primary elections, in accordance with the Code of Virginia and Electoral Board policy, the Chief and the Assistant Chief should represent the party conducting the primary, if practicable.

 Chiefs and Assistant Chiefs must demonstrate impartiality in all dealings with voters, election officers, and the Office of Elections.

 Chiefs and Assistant Chiefs must respond in a timely manner to all communications from the Office of Elections or election officers before election day.

 Chiefs and Assistant Chiefs must both fulfill the same training requirements.